isabelsanmartin/Phylogenetics-Workshop-Chamela/DEC/Biogeographic-Analysis-DEC.md

-# Introduction to the Dispersal-Extinction-Cladogenesis (DEC) Model in RevBayes (Sanmartin, 2022)
+# Introduction to the Dispersal-Extinction-Cladogenesis (DEC) Model in RevBayes

 Instructor: **Isabel Sanmartin**

-For a very good introduction to the DEC model, go to [Tutorials](https://revbayes.github.io/tutorials/biogeo/biogeo_intro.html){:target="_blank"}
+For a very good introduction to the DEC model, go to [Tutorials](https://revbayes.github.io/tutorials/biogeo/biogeo_intro.html)

 ### Parametric biogeographic models